cybertron10/dream11predict/README.md

 The script reads the fixed player names from the first file and calculates the number of remaining players needed to generate a full team of 11 players.
 It then reads the remaining player names from the second file and generates all possible combinations of num_remaining_players players from the list of remaining players.
 Finally, it creates all possible team combinations by adding the fixed player names to the randomly selected players and prints them out.

-To run this script, you can use the same command as before:
+To run this script, you can use the below command:

 ```
 python generate_team.py fixed_players.txt remaining_players.txt